Security Deposit FAQ

 The landlord has not returned my security deposit, what do I do?

 I am returning a security deposit to tenants and I deducted some of the money for damages.
 Do I need to include copies of the receipts when I return the remaining portion of the deposit?

 The receipts and/or estimates for repairs should be retained, but they do not have to be sent to the tenant with the initial statement.
 However, if the tenant challenges the deductions and requests the receipts and/or estimates the landlord has the burden of providing them to demonstrate that the deductions were fair and proper.
-Deductions should be based on reasonable costs that can be demonstrated if necessary, such as professional repair estimates and receipts, or typical hourly rates for cleaning services or handy people in the Boulder area.
+Deductions should be based on reasonable costs that can be demonstrated if necessary, such as professional repair estimates and merchandise receipts, or verification of typical hourly rates for cleaning services or handy people in the Boulder area.